Miej/GoDeeper/README.md

 10. Additionally, I set up a little script in the home directory to run commands sequentially followed by shutting down the instance.
 It's not pretty code, but for something that took less than 2 min to make, it comes in handy when you want to get more work done in a night, but dont want to waste $$ by leaving your instance running.
 Don't forget to alter it so that it uses your own instance ID!

+### Saving money with AWS spot instances.
+Using AWS spot instances can save you 20-80% per hour.
+The downside is that AWS reserves the right to shutdown your instance if the demand for that instance type goes up.
+If you are willing to take that risk then you should use these AMIs with https://github.com/Jakobovski/aws-spot-bot which will find and launch the cheapest and least likely to get shutdown spot instances.

 ## And that's it!
 Enjoy folks!